André 3000: An Exclusive Interview

 The shirts are emblazoned with slogans that trace back to the summer of 2014 — in the aftermath of the police killings of Michael Brown and Eric Garner — when André made 47 custom jumpsuits, emblazoned with such phrases, that he wore onstage during an OutKast reunion tour.

-This morning André called up BLACKBIRD SPYPLANE to talk to us about the new shirts, life under quarantine, finding hope in the wave of George Floyd protests spreading across the world — and also feeling rage, sadness and confusion, too: “It’s this perfect, ugly, nasty, beautiful feeling that I can’t describe,” he says.
+This morning André called up Blackbird Spyplane to talk to us about the new shirts, life under quarantine, finding hope in the wave of George Floyd protests spreading across the world — and also feeling rage, sadness and confusion, too: “It’s this perfect, ugly, nasty, beautiful feeling that I can’t describe,” he says.
 “But it’s so necessary.”

 Blackbird Spyplane: Where are you right now?